 Disable Talkback on Android phone.
-Generally the blind or low vision people get through their lives by using equipments like Braille, reading glasses or a walking stick.
-The most common problems these people experience in their day-to-day life is to recover over their weaknesses.
+Generally the blind or low vision people get through their lives by using equipment like Braille, reading glasses, or a walking stick.
+The most common problem these people experience in their day-to-day life is to recover from their weaknesses.
 Everyone today is busy is explaining how great their Android phone is.

-But no one will spare sometime of their life and think of those visually impaired people who face many difficulties in the operating their little phone screens.
-There are peoples who have a hard time seeing the overload of information that a modern smartphone offers.
-This problem can be solved by the Android technology.
+But no one will spare some time of their life and think of those visually impaired people who face many difficulties in operating their little phone screens.
+There are peoples who have a hard time seeing the overload of information that modern smartphone offers.
+This problem can be solved by Android technology.

 This will surely turn a regular smartphone into a powerful tool for the blind.
 It is routinely updated with improvements and new features through Google Play.
 TalkBack speaks the entire contents on the screen.
-It can also speak out the incoming text messages, emails and the notifications.
-The alarms which you set for can also be announced by talk back.
+It can also speak out the incoming text messages, emails, and notifications.
+The alarms which you set can also be announced by Talkback.

 The text, characters, word, line, sentence, paragraph which you type and delete everything is announced.
 Thus is gives voice feedback for your every action.
-It speaks time, battery level and connection status.
-It can change behavior for silent mode, system notifications, caller ID and the proximity sensor.
+It speaks of the time, battery level, and connection status.
+It can change behavior for silent mode, system notifications, caller ID, and the proximity sensor.
 It can speak faster or slower using the text to speech settings of your phone.

 The phone’s physical volume control decides whether to speak out louder or softer.
 Every Android phone with Android 4.0 version and up is given this TalkBack feature.
-Whether you’ve a Samsung Galaxy S3, Galaxy S4, HTC One, Galaxy Note 2, Galaxy Note 3, Note 4, Galaxy Tab 2, Google Nexus 4, Nexus 7 or any newer Android device, you’ve got TalkBack.
+Whether you have a Samsung Galaxy S3, Galaxy S4, HTC One, Galaxy Note 2, Galaxy Note 3, Note 4, Galaxy Tab 2, Google Nexus 4, Nexus 7, or any newer Android device, you’ve got TalkBack.

-This is a very good feature especially for those with a low vision and is found on all devices with Android OS Ice-cream sandwich, Jelly Bean and higher.
-If you’re not blind or visually impaired then obvious this isn’t a feature you’re likely to use.
-But due to curiosity you may definitely like to turn it on.
+This is a very good feature especially for those with low vision and is found on all devices with Android OS Ice-cream sandwich, Jelly Bean, and higher.
+If you’re not blind or visually impaired then obviously this isn’t a feature you’re likely to use.
+But due to curiosity, you may definitely like to turn it on.
 Another feature in TalkBack is called Explore by Touch.

 How to Enable TalkBack: